 That was eight years ago when my oldest entered high school.
 In the ensuing years, I have discovered that being the default nighttime parent has distinct advantages.

 Before my boys could drive, I had a system of napping on the couch and setting my phone alarm for late-night pick-ups.
 During this time, a scroll through text threads with my kids would unearth numerous one-word entries stating, “Here.”
 I have patiently idled in driveways, made numerous unexpected friend drop-offs, stopped at the drive-thru for snacks, and often just brought everyone back to my basement for a sleepover.

 The late-night runs solidified my relationship with my sons

 All those runs may have interrupted my sleep patterns but it steadied my relationship with my sons and their friends.
 I learned to ask zero questions and just listen as my passengers prattled on about the evening or Twitter and YouTube.
 Pretending not to listen without reacting or replying took Herculean effort but it paid off in intel and bonding.

 I was Sherlock Holmes disguised as a chauffeur in pajama bottoms.
-I sniffed for alcohol, was on high alert for strange behavior and fortunately never once had to make a judgement call on a kid’s condition.
-I learned that boys call each other by their last names leading to awkward moments when it came time to actually address said friends.
+I sniffed for alcohol, was on high alert for strange behavior, and fortunately never once had to make a judgment call on a kid’s condition.
+I learned that boys call each other by their last names leading to awkward moments when it came time to actually address said, friends.
 Decoding the language was challenging, but like any anthropologist lucky enough to observe subjects in their natural habitat, I was willing to put in the work.

 When my kids became licensed drivers, it got even more challenging